mosharaf/eecs598/README.md

 ## Tentative Schedule and Reading List
 *This is an evolving list and subject to changes due to the breakneck pace of GenAI innovations.*
-**Note:** Despite the growing reading list below, there will be *at most two required readings (marked Required) per lecture* for everyone.

 | Date    | Readings                       | Presenter | Summary
 | --------| -------------------------------| --------- | -------